 Whether the Resident is suitable for a Special Care Residence.

-The preadmission assessment shall note the name of any Legal Representative or any other person who has been documented as having decision-making authority for the Resident and the scope of his or her authority.
+The preadmission assessment shall note the name of any Legal Representative, Health Care Proxy, or any other person who has been documented as having decision-making authority for the Resident and the scope of his or her authority.

 The initial screening findings shall be documented and disclosed to the Resident, his or her Legal Representative and Resident Representative, if any, before the Resident moves into the Residence.

 Service Plan Development.
-The Service Coordinator or nurse shall develop an individualized Service Plan for each Resident in accordance with the findings of the initial screening described in 651 CMR 12.04(6).
+The nurse and Service Coordinator shall develop an individualized Service Plan for each Resident in accordance with the findings of the initial screening described in 651 CMR 12.04(6).
 Said service plan shall be developed before the Resident moves into the Residence and be based on information provided by the Resident, his or her Legal Representative or Resident Representative.
 The Residence shall ensure the Resident’s participation in the development of the service plan to the maximum extent possible and shall include the Legal Representative or Resident Representative to the extent that he or she is authorized, willing and able to be involved.

-The service plan shall include an evaluation, conducted within the past three months by the Resident's physician or authorized practitioner, of the prospective Resident's physical, cognitive, and psychosocial condition.
+The service plan shall include an evaluation, conducted within the past three months by the Resident's physician or authorized practitioner, of the prospective Resident's physical, cognitive, functional, and psychosocial condition.
 It is the responsibility of the Resident or his or her representative to have the physician's or authorized practitioner's evaluation completed.
 In addition:

 The Residence shall, at a minimum, document its assessment findings for the Resident on the following: